Hyperobjekt/ddk-map/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.
 - `npm run clean` will delete built resources.

+## Branches

+- Check out new bbranches from `master`, and submit pull requests back onto `master`.
+- To stage the map all alone, outside of the Gatsby shell site, merge `master` into `staging`.
+A Github Action will build and stage on Github Pages at [https://hyperobjekt.github.io/untd-map](https://hyperobjekt.github.io/ddk-map).

 ## Development Practices

 - Code Formatting: [Prettier](https://prettier.io/) (using